paulschick/meteorite-tracker/notes/angular-material/01-setup.md

 So all services should go through here.

 - Okay, so now I'm going to import this to HomeModule.
   - It's a module not a service, so it can be imported where needed, I believe.

+### Dependencies

+Material has some forms that will be used.
+So, import `FormsModule` to HomeModule as well, so that I can make use of all of the `MaterialModule` dependencies on this module.

+Change Up

+I should have a shared module that exports these things, so I can just import the shared module.
+That way any other module that wants to use Material, can just import the shared module.

+With that said, maybe instead of having a Material Module, I can have a shared module that will handle all of the imports that the Material Module was doing.

+### Shared Module Steps

+- Renamed Material Module to Shared Module
+- Imported and exported FormsModule as well as the Material Modules
+- Updated import in Home Module to Shared Module